 - Social media: LinkedIn, Facebook, Instagram, Twitter, and more

-When it comes to sharing video content, the most popular channels are website, social media, and YouTube, according to our benchmark report with Demand Metric.
+When it comes to sharing video content, the most popular channels are website, social media, and YouTube, according to our annual video benchmark data.

 You’ve probably heard this one before: The world’s largest search engine, Google, owns the second largest, YouTube.